 Nursing Home, Home for the Aged, Assisted Living: What Is the Difference?

-Assisted living residences are also certified by the State Department of Public Health and provide housing and support services to residents.
+Assisted living residences are certified by the state department of public health and provide housing and support services to residents.
 Minor assistance with daily activities is provided, but not to the same extent as in nursing homes.
 Assistance may include bathing, dressing, meals, and housekeeping.
 Residents of assisted living facilities do not need regular on-site medical attention.

-A home for the aged is a supervised personal care facility, other than a hotel, adult foster care facility, hospital, nursing home, or county medical care facility that provides room, board, and supervised personal care to 21 or more unrelated, non-transient, individuals 60 years of age or older.
-Home for the aged includes a supervised personal care facility for 20 or fewer individuals 60 years of age or older if the facility is operated in conjunction with and as a distinct part of a licensed nursing home.
+A home for the aged is a supervised personal care facility other than a hotel, adult foster care facility, hospital, nursing home, or county medical care facility that provides room, board, and supervised personal care to 21 or more unrelated, non-transient individuals 60 years of age or older.
+Homes for the aged include supervised personal care facilities for 20 or fewer individuals 60 years of age or older if the facility is operated in conjunction with and as a distinct part of a licensed nursing home.

 Nursing homes provide 24-hour long-term care for individuals for a variety of reasons, including physical vulnerability, need for rehabilitation or specialty care, or disability.
 These facilities have been licensed by the state department of public health.
 Services provided include around-the-clock nursing help, assistance with all activities of daily living, and various forms of rehabilitation care such as physical therapy.

 For Current Residents

 Address your concerns directly with facility staff, such as the director of nursing, social worker, residential care director, charge nurse, or an administrator.
 If you are uncomfortable addressing the concerns directly, the ombudsman program can help, with your consent.